nanoblocktech/payment-gateways/README.md

 ### CUSTOMER ACCOUNT

-Initialize customer account with email address or customer code
+Initialize customer account with an email address or customer code

 ```php
 $account = $customer->withAccount('CUS_jbf8bq0kbkrk3sc');
 ```

-Create a new customer account and assign it to current session
+Create a new customer account and assign it to the current session

 ```php
 $result = $account->create(['array']);
 ```
-Update current session customer account
+Update the current session customer account

 ```php
 $result = $account->update(['array']);